fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 `docker exec -ti -u oqs oqs-openssh-server /bin/sh`
 Of course adjust the container's name accordingly if hopping onto the client (==> `oqs-openssh-client`).

 It is possible that the `docker build [...]` command fails with something like `Got permission denied while trying to connect to the Docker daemon socket [...]`.
-That is because the active user is not member of the `docker` group yet.
+That is because the active user is not a member of the `docker` group yet.
 To fix this run:
 ```bash
 usermod -aG docker <user>
 newgrp docker